MacLemon/CongressChecklist/README.md

 ### Documents
 - Train/plane tickets (including verification documents for self-printed DB tickets.
 Check the List of accepted documents!
 [Was ist als Identifizierungskarte zugelassen?][41].)
 - Congress tickets (printed or digital. iOS passbook/wallet, PDF)
+  - have them ready before your line up at the cash desk!
 - Passport or other kind of photo ID (Personalausweis)
 - Driver's license (even an international one)
 - Hotel booking